The Rt Hon Sir Scott Baker is a retired Lord Justice of Appeal.

 Thomas Broom, UK and Africa Operations Manager

 Thomas has worked at School Aid since 2012, starting as an intern and now handling School Aid operations in the UK and Africa.
 Tom is responsible for service delivery, overseeing the UK logistics operation, international shipping and coordinating with partners in recipient countries as well as helping process the statistical data we receive for reporting.
 Managing our fantastic volunteers is also a big part of the role, ensuring that School Aid is a safe and enjoyable place to volunteer.
-Thomas is local to our Hedgerley site, having grown up in the village.

 James Wyper, Warehouse Manager